patzly/grocy-android/README.md

 You can help translating this project at [Transifex](https://www.transifex.com/grocy-android/grocy-android), if your language is incomplete or not available yet.
 Translations which reached a completion level of 80% will be included in releases.

-Completed translations: German, French, Swedish, Dutch, Norwegian & Spanish
+Completed translations: German, French, Swedish, Dutch, Norwegian, Spanish & Hebrew
 Thanks translators!

 ## About